lewagon/dotfiles/02-OOP/01-OO-Basics/TEACHERS.md

 ### Morning lecture

 #### Introduction
 Software are not one-file programs.
-They are made of classes connected together.
-From the beginning of the bootcamp, you've been manipulating classes without knowing it, `String`, 'Array', etc...
+They are made of different files and different classes communicating with each other.
+From day-one @Le Wagon, you've been manipulating classes without knowing it, `String`, 'Array', etc...
 They're the built-in classes.
 Now you'll see how to define your own classes !

 Explain that a class includes 1) data / state (instance variables) and 2) behavior (instance methods).
 Example: a string is made of data = the chain of characters + behavior = all the methods that can be called (`downcase`, `split`, etc.).